bbj4t/nsfw-novel/README.md

 - Support for different genres (Romance, Fantasy, Sci-Fi, Contemporary, Historical)
 - Adjustable story length and creativity settings
 - Flask backend API for story generation
+- Integration with Hugging Face Transformers for using the UnfilteredAI/NSFW-3B model
-- Designed to work with self-hosted language models
+- Designed to work with both local and cloud-hosted language models

 ## Getting Started with GitHub Codespaces